 3. TWO (2) PROFESSIONAL REFERENCES

-4. (Optional but encouraged) Examples of past projects relevant to HVA’s mission (please limit to 1-2 pages/project, max of three projects)
+4. (Optional but encouraged) Examples of past projects relevant to HVA’s mission (please limit to 1 page, max of three projects)

 Incomplete applications will not be considered.

-Deadline: We expect to make hiring decisions no later than April 15th.
+Deadline: January 30th.
 Applications will be reviewed on a rolling basis.